William Lyon Mackenzie: Planning

 In March 1837 the British government rejected reforms in Upper Canada and reconfirmed the authoritarian power of the lieutenant governor.
 This ended Mackenzie's hope that the British government would enact his desired reforms in the colony.
-In July 1837, Mackenzie organized a meeting with Reformers dubbed the Committee of Vigilance and Mackenzie was selected as the committee's corresponding secretary.
+In July 1837, Mackenzie organized a meeting with Reformers dubbed the Committee of Vigilance. and Mackenzie was selected as the committee's corresponding secretary.
 Mackenzie published a critique of Bond Head describing him as a tyrant upholding a corrupt government.
 Mackenzie spent the summer of 1837 organizing vigilance committees throughout Upper Canada and proposed self-government for the Upper Canada colony instead of governance by a distant British Parliament.
 He liked attending these meetings because they confirmed that his politics were aligned with Upper Canadians who were not involved with governing the colony.
 He attracted large crowds but also faced physical attacks from Family Compact supporters.
 During the fall of 1837, he visited Lower Canada and met with their rebel leaders, known as the Patriotes.

 On October 9, 1837, Mackenzie received a message from the Patriotes asking him to organize an attack on the Upper Canada government.
 Mackenzie gathered Reformers the following month and proposed seizing control of the Upper Canada government by force, but the meeting did not reach a consensus.
-He tried to convince John Rolph and Thomas David Morrison, two other Reform leaders, to lead a rebellion.
-He cited that Upper Canadian troops were sent to suppress the Lower Canada Rebellion and a quick attack on Toronto would allow rebels to seize control of the government before a militia could be organized against them.
-The two Reformers asked Mackenzie to determine the level of support in the countryside for the revolt.
-He travelled north and convinced rural Reform leaders that they could forcefully take control of the government.
-They decided that the rebellion would begin on December 7, 1837, and that Anthony Anderson and Samuel Lount would lead the assembled men.
+He tried to convince two other Reform leaders, John Rolph and Thomas David Morrison, to help lead a rebellion.
+He cited that Upper Canadian troops had been sent to suppress the Lower Canada Rebellion, and that a quick attack on Toronto, the capital of Upper Canada, would give rebels control of the government before a militia could be organized against them.
+Rolph and Morrison asked Mackenzie to determine the level of support for the revolt in the countryside.
+He travelled north and convinced rural Reform leaders that they could take control of the government by force.
+The rural leaders accepted and decided that the rebellion would begin on December 7, 1837, and that Anthony Anderson and Samuel Lount would lead the armed rebels.
 Mackenzie relayed this plan to Rolph and Morrison upon his return to Toronto.

 Mackenzie wrote a declaration of independence and printed it at Hoggs Hollow on December 1.
-A Tory supporter reported the declaration to authorities, and a warrant was issued for Mackenzie's arrest.
+A Tory supporter reported the declaration to authorities, and they issued a warrant for Mackenzie's arrest.
 Upon his return to Toronto, Mackenzie discovered that Rolph had sent him a warning about the warrant.
-When the messenger could not find Mackenzie, he relayed the warning to Lount instead, who responded by marching a group of men towards Toronto to begin the rebellion.
-Mackenzie attempted to stop Lount but could not reach him in time.
+When the messenger could not find Mackenzie, he relayed the warning to Lount instead, who responded by marching a group of rebels towards Toronto to begin the rebellion.
+Mackenzie attempted to stop Lount but did not reach him in time.